HTD-Health/playbook-OUTDATED/days-off.md

 When requesting days off use Calamari.

 ### Who will be responsible for my request?
-Your request will land in your team lead's inbox then.
+Your request will land in your team lead's inbox.

 ### What about my team?
 You are almost always part of some team, and that team is not complete without you.